5. Running QC and BrainSuite Dashboard¶

-BrainSuite Dashboard integrates with the BrainSuite BIDS App and is a browser-based system that provides interactive visualization of the intermediate participant-level workflow outputs as they are generated, enabling users to track the state of processing and identify errors as they occur.
+The BrainSuite Dashboard is a browser-based system that integrates with the BrainSuite BIDS App.
+It provides interactive visualization of the intermediate participant-level workflow outputs as they are generated, enabling you to track the state of processing and identify errors as they occur.

-5.1.
-Run a separate BrainSuite BIDS App instance to monitor processing in real-time¶
+7.1.
+Run a separate BrainSuite BIDS App instance to monitor processing in real-time

 To run QC and BrainSuite Dashboard along with your processing for real-time updates, you will need to launch a separate instance of the BrainSuite BIDS App image.